fabacab/inline-gdocs-viewer/readme.txt

 == Description ==

-Easily turn data stored in a Google Spreadsheet, [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values), or the output of a Google Apps Script into a beautiful interactive chart or graph, a sortable and searchable table, or both.
+Easily turn data stored in a [Google Spreadsheet](https://sheets.google.com/), [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values), a [MySQL database](https://mysql.com/), or the output of a [Google Apps Script](https://www.google.com/script/start/) into a beautiful interactive chart or graph, a sortable and searchable table, or both.
 Embed live previews of PDF, XLS, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer).
 A built-in cache provides extra speed.

 * Update your blog post or page whenever a Google Spreadsheet or CSV file changes.
-* Create beautiful interactive graphs and charts from your spreadsheet or CSV data with ease.
+* Create beautiful interactive graphs and charts from your spreadsheet data with ease.
+* Display custom data stored in the site's database as a sortable and searchable table.
 * Customize the table's or chart's look and feel using a powerful and flexible query language and a plethora of configuration options.
 * Show the output of any public [Google Apps Script](https://developers.google.com/apps-script/overview) that has been [deployed as a Web App](https://developers.google.com/apps-script/guides/web#deploying_a_script_as_a_web_app) on your WordPress site.
 * Embed almost any online document to view without leaving your blog.